 Film — Animated

-- In Toy Story 2, the members of the rescue party each hide under traffic cones to move safely across a highway (wreaking havoc on the cars in the street) Woody and Buzz did it first in Toy Story, using a drink cup and a burger box to sneak into Pizza Planet.
+- In the second movie, the members of the rescue party each hide under traffic cones to move safely across a highway (and wreak havoc among the cars in the process).

 - The native Americans in Peter Pan actually do this to capture John, Michael, and the Lost Boys.

-- Near the middle of The Aristocats, the evil butler Edgar disguises himself as a haystack mounted on top of a sidecar in order to escape Napoleon and La Fayette the dogs.
+- Near the middle of The Aristocats, the evil butler Edgar disguises himself as a haystack mounted on top of a sidecar in order to escape Napoleon and Lafayette.

 Film — Live Action